Molecular Medicine Program

 Students train rigorously to apply basic science discoveries to human health and to the causes and treatments of human disease.
 The mastery of competencies necessary to translate scientific observations from the research bench to clinical care is the focus of this PhD program.
 Graduates will be well prepared to collaborate with physicians and for the challenge of using molecular and cellular biology to advance human health.

 Admission into the Molecular Medicine PhD program is obtained through application directly to the program.
 Graduate students complete didactic coursework, independent research, and other doctoral requirements to earn the PhD.
-First year students complete three laboratory rotations (starting August) among the laboratories of training faculty, and are exposed to trainer research projects during the Frontiers of Molecular Medicine seminar and journal club series taken the first summer and each semester thereafter.
+First-year students complete two to four laboratory rotations among the laboratories of training faculty and are exposed to trainer research projects during the Frontiers of Molecular Medicine seminars.
 The first year begins mid-July.
+Students from all years present their research and received feedback in the Student Seminar Series.

-During subsequent years, students will devote the majority of their time to thesis research while attending advanced graduate courses, seminars, and journal clubs.
-Advanced elective courses may be chosen from any department or program on campus with the approval of the graduate program director and the student’s thesis committee.
-Students must take a total of 36 semester hours of courses and maintain a B average.
+During subsequent years, students will devote the majority of their time to thesis research while attending advanced graduate courses, and seminars.
+Advanced elective courses may be chosen from any department or program on campus with the approval of the graduate program director and the student’s thesis committee over the first two years.
+Students must take a total of 36 semester hours of courses and pre-candidacy thesis research, including 24 graded credit hours, and maintain a B average.

-The qualifying exam will be comprised of preparing and defending a grant application in the NIH/NRSA format.
-The topic of the grant is the area of the student’s thesis research in the laboratory of the Research Advisor.
+The qualifying exam will be comprised of preparing and defending a grant application in the NIH format.
+The topic of the grant is the area of the student’s thesis research.
 At least one aim of this proposal will consist of a specific translational or clinical aim.

-All efforts should be made to complete the Ph.D. within five years from the date matriculation.
+All efforts should be made to complete the PhD within five years from the date of matriculation.
 All students are expected to submit two or more first-authored primary research publications in peer-reviewed scientific journals.
 At least one manuscript must be accepted for publication prior to the thesis defense.

-Students begin in July by first taking MMED 410 Introduction to Human Physiology and Disease.
-The student will follow a progressive curriculum including Cell Biology; Metabolism and Pharmacology; Nucleic Acids, Gene Expression and Gene Regulation; Infection and Immunity; and Mammalian Genetics.
-The core series concludes with a course in Principles of Clinical Research for the Ph.D.
-Investigator, and a mentored Clinical Experience.
+Students begin in July by taking MMED 402 Tools for Research and MMED 410 Introduction to Human Physiology and Disease.
+The student will follow a progressive curriculum including Cell Biology; Metabolism and Pharmacology; Nucleic Acids, Gene Expression and Gene Regulation; Mammalian Genetics; and Infection and Immunity.
+In the second summer, students take Principles of Clinical and Translational Research.
+During year 2, students are required to take MMED 521 Molecular aspects of the diagnosis, pathology, and treatment of selected human diseases, focusing on molecular mechanisms of human disease, and an independent study mentored MMED 612 Clinical Experience.

 The research rotations allow the student to sample areas of research and become familiar with faculty members and their laboratories.
 The main purpose of these rotations is to aid the student in selecting a laboratory for the thesis work.
 Students will begin their rotations in July.
-A minimum of three rotations must be completed during the year.
+At least two rotations are highly recommended prior to choosing the thesis advisor.

-After the second semester of the first year students select an advisor for the dissertation research.
-The emphasis of the Ph.D. work is on research, culminating in the completion of an original, independent research thesis.
+During or after the second semester of the first year, students select an advisor for their dissertation research.
+The emphasis of the PhD work is on research, culminating in the completion of an original, independent research thesis.

 Please also see Graduate Studies Academic Requirements for Doctoral Degrees.